 E-mail is a fast and cost effective way of communicating information throughout the group.
 All communications from the Group Executive are now carried out via email so it is very important that you provide your leader with your email address at the earliest opportunity.

 The group has its own website at www.7thlichfield.org.uk Information about Group events and fundraising activities, along with other helpful information can be found on it.
 We would like you to encourage your child to contribute an occasional article about their scouting experiences.
+The website has an extensive photo gallery and pages where you can volunteer your help for some of our fundraising events.

 Data Protection